-The existing two-story home was constructed in 1994.
-It is a Mediterranean style, and it does not represent any period of significance architectural style described in the Design Guidelines.
-The proposed new two-story house is consistent with the architectural features described in the Design Guidelines for Historic Properties and Districts and enforced by the Historic Preservation Board.
+The existing one-story home was constructed in 1994 1951.
+It is Mediterranean and it does not represent any period of significance architectural style described in the Design Guidelines.
+The proposed new twostory house is consistent with the architectural features described in the Design Guidelines for Historic Properties and Districts and enforced by the Historic Preservation Board.
 Therefore, it will not adversely affect the integrity of the Historic District.